Three Rebellions in Shouchun

 The Three Rebellions in Shouchun (also known as the Three Rebellions in Huainan) were a series of revolts that occurred in the state of Cao Wei during the Three Kingdoms period.
 The rebellions broke out in the later years of Wei when the Sima clan, headed by Sima Yi, usurped state power.
 The military governors of Shouchun (present-day Shou County, Anhui) rose in revolt thrice in the name of a rebellion to oust the Sima clan from power.
 The respective leaders of the three rebellions were Wang Ling, Guanqiu Jian and Wen Qin, and Zhuge Dan.
 All the revolts were eventually suppressed.

 Background

-In 249, during the Incident at Gaoping Tombs, Sima Yi seized power from Cao Shuang in a coup d'état and had Cao Shuang's entire clan executed.
-Since then, the Wei government was effectively controlled by the Simas.
-After Sima Yi's death, the power was inherited by his eldest son Sima Shi, and was later passed on to his second son Sima Zhao when Sima Shi died.
+In 249, during the Incident at the Gaoping Tombs, Sima Yi seized power from Cao Shuang in a coup d'état and had Cao Shuang's entire clan executed.
+Since then, the Wei government was effectively controlled by the Sima clan.
+After Sima Yi's death in 251, the power was inherited by his eldest son Sima Shi, and was later passed on to his second son Sima Zhao when Sima Shi died in 255.